The Nurse Call Center is available by phone:

 Extended hours on Tuesdays (10:30 AM – 6:30 PM)

 Mon., Wed., Thurs., & Fri.
 (8 AM – 4:15 PM)

 WIC Walk-in Benefit Pick up is available:

 If you are experiencing a medical emergency, please contact a medical professional or call 911.

 The Public Health Division will be closed to the public for 2018 holiday observances on the following dates:

-Mumps has recently been moving through the community.
+Mumps is a contagious disease that spreads easily from person to person.
+Mumps infection can lead to serious complications, such as hearing loss.
+Although mumps is rare, infections can still happen in places where people are in close contact with each other such as schools, colleges, and camps.
 The mumps virus is spread in saliva droplets when an infected person is coughing, sneezing or sharing utensils with other people.
 There is no treatment for mumps.
 Vaccination is the first line of defense against the mumps virus.

 The Waukesha County Public Health Division is working with schools to encourage proper MMR vaccination among their student population.
-As part of the childhood immunization program the first dose of MMR vaccine is given between 12 - 15 months of age and the second dose before entering school, at 4 – 6 years.
-The Wisconsin Immunization Law states students in pre-K (ages 2-4) need to have 1 dose of MMR recorded; students that are 5K through 12th grade need to have 2 doses of MMR on file.
+As part of the childhood immunization program the first dose of MMR vaccine is given between 12 – 15 months of age and the second dose before entering school, at 4 – 6 years.
+The Wisconsin Immunization Law requires students in pre-K (ages 2 – 4) to have 1 dose of MMR recorded; students in 5K through 12th grade are required to have 2 doses of MMR on file.